marmelab/react-admin/docs/EditDialog.md

 - [`EditDialog`](./EditDialog.md) for sub-forms in a modal dialog
 - and [`Form`](./Form.md), a headless component to use as a base for your custom layouts

-To use an alternative form layout, switch the `<EditInDialogButton>` child component:
+To use an alternative form layout, switch the `<EditDialog>` child component:

 ```diff
 const MyEditDialog = () => (